Best Rain Sensors for Sprinkler Systems (2026)

 - Smart controllers are eroding stand-alone sensor demand: Wi-Fi controllers (Rachio, B-hyve, Hydrawise) ship with cloud weather-skip logic and increasingly bundle their own ecosystem sensors.
 But manufacturer guidance still recommends a physical sensor for microclimate accuracy and statutory compliance — they pair, they don't replace. [src1, src3]

-- Wireless freeze becoming the price-tier default: Every wireless kit released since 2020 (WR2-RFC, TWRFS, RFS1000, WRF-CLIK, WM-CLIK) ships with a freeze sensor included.
+- Wireless freeze becoming the price-tier default: Every wireless kit released since 2020 (WR2-RFC, TWRFS, RFS1000, WRF-CLIK, WM-CLIK, Orbit's wireless unit) ships with a freeze sensor included.
 Wireless rain-only is being phased out — the freeze thermistor adds <$5 in BOM cost so manufacturers leave it in. [src5, src6, src8]

 - Quick Response (instant trigger) overtaking threshold disks at the premium tier: Hunter's Rain-Clik patent has driven the industry to instant-on sensing for $45+ wired and all wireless models.
 Pure threshold-disk units (Mini-Clik, RSD, Orbit) remain dominant only in the sub-$35 wired category. [src1]